zlataovce/mcsrc/README.md

 ## How to build locally

+First you must build the wasm indexer using Gradle.

+- `cd indexer`
+- `./gradlew build`

+Then you can run the web app:

 - `nvm use` (or ensure you have the correct Node version, see `.nvmrc`)
 - `npm install`
 - `npm run dev`